ETF-SD/etfsd-ctf/nova/creds/README.md

 ## Challenge

-> Our cyber operations team has learned about an exposed API leaking admin credentials, use this vulnerability to login as admin and regain control of Nova.
+> Our cyber operations team has learned about an exposed API leaking admin credentials, use this vulnerability to collect the admin credentials and find the flag.
 ## Hints

 > Hint 1: Look at inspect element.